AMergy/intro2torchgeo/README.md

 - give the opportunity to the WiG+ to get started with Geospatial Data Sciences
 - explore and identify the best ways to tackle resource limits when training a Deep Learning algorithm, as a comunity

-Potential applications could include very different situations:
+Potential applications could include different situations.
+For instance:
 1. Accessible Deep Learning: This project enables individuals and organizations without access to a powerful GPU or computing resources to train deep learning algorithms on geospatial data.
 This can help democratize the field of data science and make it more accessible to a wider range of people and organizations, including those with limited financial resources.

 2. Embedded Systems: This project can be used to train deep learning models for use in embedded systems, such as onboard satellites or in edge devices, where computational resources are limited.
 The use of transfer learning and other techniques to optimize model performance with limited resources can be particularly valuable in these contexts, helping to reduce costs and improve performance.